findingaadi/SOS/README.md

-🌍 **Earthquake Notification & SOS Alert System**
+# 🌍 Earthquake Notification & SOS Alert System
-Author: Adarsha Aryal
-AWS Serverless Project – Real-time earthquake monitoring & automated outbound voice alerts.

-**Overview**
+This is a serverless project that provides real-time earthquake monitoring and automated voice alerts using AWS services.

+## Overview

-This project monitors real-time earthquake data from the European Seismological Agency API and automatically alerts registered users via Amazon Connect outbound voice calls if an earthquake occurs within their defined radius.
+The **Earthquake Notification & SOS Alert System** monitors real-time earthquake data from the European Seismological Agency API.
+If an earthquake occurs within a user's defined radius, the system automatically triggers an outbound voice call to alert them.

-Users can register their details (name, email, next-of-kin phone number, location, radius) via a Leaflet-powered web frontend, which stores their information in Amazon DynamoDB.
-An EC2 instance runs a WebSocket client that listens for earthquake events and triggers alerts through AWS Connect.
+Users can register their details—including their name, location, and the desired alert radius—through a web frontend powered by **Leaflet.js**.
+This information is securely stored in an **Amazon DynamoDB** database.
+A dedicated **AWS EC2** instance runs a WebSocket client that listens for earthquake events and initiates alerts via **Amazon Connect**.

-**Tech Stack**
-Frontend:

-HTML, CSS, JavaScript
+## Key Features

+* **User-Defined Radius**: Alerts are triggered only when an earthquake falls within a user's specified range.
+* **Automated Voice Calls**: Uses Amazon Connect for automated, outbound voice notifications.
+* **Interactive Map**: An intuitive, interactive map built with Leaflet.js simplifies location selection.
+* **Serverless Subscriber Storage**: User data is stored efficiently and scalably in DynamoDB.
+* **Real-Time Monitoring**: A persistent WebSocket connection ensures the system is always monitoring for the latest earthquake events.

+## Tech Stack

+### Frontend
+* **HTML, CSS, JavaScript**
-Leaflet.js for interactive location selection
+* **Leaflet.js** for interactive map functionality
-Hosted on AWS S3 (Static Website Hosting)
+* Hosted on **AWS S3** for static website hosting

-Backend Services:
+### Backend

-AWS Lambda (user registration endpoint)
+* **AWS Lambda**: Handles the user registration endpoint.
-AWS API Gateway (exposes Lambda to frontend)
+* **AWS API Gateway**: Exposes the Lambda function to the web frontend.
-Amazon DynamoDB (stores subscriber info)
-Amazon Connect (outbound voice calls)
-AWS EC2 (WebSocket client for earthquake feed)
+* **Amazon DynamoDB**: Stores all subscriber information.
+* **Amazon Connect**: Used for sending automated outbound voice calls.
+* **AWS EC2**: Hosts the WebSocket client that processes the earthquake feed.

-Data Source:
+### Data Source
-European Seismological Agency Standing Order WebSocket API
+* European Seismological Agency Standing Order WebSocket API

-**Features**
-User-defined radius: Alerts are triggered only if the earthquake falls within the chosen range.
-Automated outbound voice calls using Amazon Connect.
-Interactive map for location selection via Leaflet.
-Serverless subscriber storage in DynamoDB.
-Real-time monitoring via persistent WebSocket connection.